gaarbelaez/gaarbelaez.github.io/index.md

 Hi, my name is Giovanny Arbelaez.
 I'm a researcher working on new product development acceptance assessment.

-I currently work at the University of Strasbourg at the [Faculty of physics & engineering](https://physique-ingenierie.unistra.fr), and at the CSIP team of the ICube laboratory.
+I am an Associate professor (*Maître de conferences*) at the University of Strasbourg at the [Faculty of physics & engineering](https://physique-ingenierie.unistra.fr), and at the CSIP team of the ICube laboratory.
 I previously worked at [Lorraine Fab Living Lab](http://lf2l.fr "lf2l") and [ERPI laboratory](https://erpi.univ-lorraine.fr) of the [Université de Lorraine](https://univ-lorraine.fr) as a Research associate.
-I'm part of the joint-research lab [N-hum-inno](https://n-hum-inno.eu).
+I coordinated the activities of the joint-research lab [N-hum-inno](https://n-hum-inno.eu).

 ## Research interest